hyperbotauthor/relaylichessgames/README.md

 Endpoint `/` path will relay the games you specified in RELAY_URL.

 If you provide your API access token, then endpoint `/ongoing` will relay your ongoing games.
+An attempt will be made to initialize games from RELAY_URL.